kurt-jr/kurt-jr.github.io/README.md

 - Determined optimal formats for capturing and displaying data in Excel dashboards to present goal progression

 ** Psycholinguistics Research Assistant @ UVA Cognitive Science Research (_June 2023 - June 2024_)**
-- Facilitated development of a study researching Vocal Similarity Among Siblings using PRAAT data analysis program
+- Facilitated the development of a study researching Vocal Similarity Among Siblings using the PRAAT data analysis program
-- Conducted interviews with three pairs of research participants to detect nuisances of speech between siblings
+- Conducted interviews with three pairs of research participants to detect nuances of speech between siblings

 **Association Council Vice-President @ UVA Residential Leadership Experience (_August 2023 - June 2024_)**
 - Organized fun and relaxing events for the dorm community.
 Devised community outreach programs within Charlottesville